Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_02_Using_Integrated_Memory_Controller_with_NoC/README.md

 ![Address map](images/address_map.PNG)

 ## Validate the Block Design
-As in Module_01, validating the design runs the NoC Compiler to map the design onto the NoC physical resources.
+As in Module_01, validating the design will run the NoC Compiler to map the design onto the NoC physical resources.
 The NoC GUI should show the NoC placement and routing solution as shown in the following figure NoC Placement and Routing Solution:
 ![NoC routing](images/noc_routing.PNG)
 The NoC QoS table shows the required and estimated QoS for each of the paths through the NoC.

-***Note***: The Read Latency Estimate and Write Latency Estimate represent only the round-trip structural latency through a portion of the NoC in the NoC clock domain.
-These numbers do not include latency in the DRAM, memory controller, PCB routing, etc. The actual total latency is greater than these numbers.
+**Note**: The Read Latency Estimate and Write Latency Estimate represent only the round-trip structural latency through a portion of the NoC in the NoC clock domain.
+These numbers do not include latency in the DRAM, memory controller, PCB routing, etc. The actual total latency will be greater than these numbers.
 These latencies are reported in NoC clock cycles.
 They are intended for relative comparison between different NoC implementations, not as a representation of the actual total latency

-The following figure shows QoS results:
+Below figure shows QoS Results:
 ![NoC QoS](images/noc_qos_results.PNG)

 ## Simulate the Design